 You can turn to a third-party system cleaner to remove the junk files from your PC, or you can use the integrated Disk Cleanup tool instead.

-7. Once the brief file scan is over, select all again and press OKWindows 10 shows how to select files for Disk Cleanup
+- Once the brief file scan is over, select all again and press OK

 In addition to deleting junk files, you can free up disk space by uninstalling large applications or games you don’t play anymore.
 It’s also a good idea to move your collection of movies or photos to an external disk, upload it to the cloud, or burn it to discs.